supervisely/supervisely/README.md

 2. [Join our slack](https://supervise.ly/slack)
 3. [Contact us](https://supervise.ly/contact-us)

-Your feedback 👍 helps us a lot and we appreciate it&#x20;
+Your feedback 👍 helps us a lot and we appreciate it

 ## Contribution 👏